Doing Meta-Analysis in R

 It is also beyond the scope of this guide to advise in detail which meta-analytical strategy is suited best in which contexts, and on how the search, study inclusion and reporting of meta-analyses should be conducted.
 The Cochrane Handbook for Systematic Reviews of Interventions, however, should be a great source to find more information on these topics.

-- If you’re looking for a easily digestable, hands-on introduction on how Meta-Analyses are conducted, we can recommend Pim Cuijpers’ online courses on Meta-Analysis.
+- If you are looking for an easily digestable, hands-on introduction on how Meta-Analyses are conducted, we can recommend Pim Cuijpers’ online courses on meta-analysis.
 The courses are freely available on YouTube.
 To have a look, click here.
+The course is based on a book (Cuijpers 2016), which you can download for free here.

-- If you’re interested in more details on how to conduct Meta-Analyses in R, you can either have a look at Wolfgang Viechtbauer’s page for the
+- If you are interested in more details on how to conduct meta-analyses in R, you can either have a look at Wolfgang Viechtbauer’s webpage for the

 metaforpackage (Link).
-Or you can consult a book on the
+Or you can consult a book written by Schwarzer and colleagues on the

 How to get the R code for this guide

 All code behind this book is available online on GitHub.
-We have created a website containing a download link for all codes, and a quick guide on how to get the code running on your computer.
+We have created a website containing a download link for all material, and a quick guide on how to get the R code presented in this book running on your computer.
 The site can be found here.

 How to cite this guide